 “Flying magic…?”
 Turlin managed to express what they were all thinking.

 Many great mages had dreamt of flying magic, but none had ever accomplished it.
-She could only stare into the empty sky as her body began trembling.
+She could only stare at the empty sky as her body began trembling.

 “C-captain.”
 A frightened voice came out of Turlin, and his face showed his realization.
 “H-He’s headed in the direction of our camp.”

 Arriving back at the camp, nothing felt out of place.